Revocable vs Irrevocable Trusts: It Comes Down to Control vs Protection

 Whether to use a revocable trust or an irrevocable trust depends on what you are trying to achieve.

+If you want to avoid probate and don't need protection against creditors or to avoid estate tax, then a revocable trust may be the right choice.
 You have control over the assets while you are alive and can easily change your mind.
 But you don’t get a tax break with a revocable trust.

-Keep in mind you give up control, so it's important to be certain about your decisions before setting one up.
+Keep in mind that you give up control, so it's important to be certain about your decisions before setting one up.

 Related trusts